jthomas.site// notebook · v.4.2026

 Two Roles, One Goal

-The architecture is the simplest thing that works: two Claude Code instances, each with a different system prompt, each specialized for one part of the cycle.
+The architecture is the simplest thing that works: two Claude Code instances, each with a different system prompt, each specialised for one part of the cycle.

 The Planner is the senior tech lead.
 It sees the current state of the repository — file tree, README, recent git log, the last diff produced, the test output — and decides what needs to happen next.
-It doesn't write code.
+It doesn't write code; it doesn't make tool calls at all.
 Its job is to think, explain, and hand off a clear instruction.
 Its output is a natural-language directive like "add a JWT middleware at src/auth/jwt.ts that validates the access token and sets req.user.
 Don't touch the refresh flow yet — we'll do that next."

 The Implementer is the engineer.
 It receives the directive from the Planner and executes it.
 It reads the files it needs, makes the edits, runs the tests, and reports back what it changed.
 It does not second-guess the plan.
 Its job is to make the diff happen cleanly.